Azure/missionlz/docs/getting-started.md

 ### Use the Development Container for Command Line Deployments

 If you are planning to deploy from your local workstation, we recommend using the VS Code development container specified in this repository.

-The container includes all the tools and pre-requisites, but you have to build and run the container.
-If you have Docker Desktop installed, then VS Code makes the rest of it easy.
-See the [README](../.devcontainer/README.md) document in the `.devcontainer` folder for details.
+* The container includes all the tools and pre-requisites, but you have to build and run the container.
+* If you have Docker Desktop installed, then VS Code makes the rest of it easy.

-See [Using the devcontainer](./using-the-devcontainer.md) for configuring your workstation with the development container.
+See the [Development Container docs](../.devcontainer/README.md) for how to configure your workstation.

-If you want to deploy from the command line on your workstation but do not want to use the development container, take a look at the [`Dockerfile`](../.devcontainer/Dockerfile) and the [`devcontainer.json`](../.devcontainer/Dockerfile) file for examples on how to configure your environment.
+If you want to deploy from the command line on your workstation but do not want to use the development container take a look at the [`Dockerfile`](../.devcontainer/Dockerfile) and the [`devcontainer.json`](../.devcontainer/Dockerfile) file for examples on required tools and how configure your environment.

 ## Next steps